 His collection includes items as varied as a traditional bedouin tent, vintage cars, Michael Schumacher's signed Formula 1 racing suit, a penny farthing or three, Greek pottery, an aeroplane, match boxes and old credit cards.
 Oh, and an entire house brought over brick-by-brick from Syria, and enough cars to fill the parking lot at your local mall.

 Everything is grouped in a vague sequence, but there are very few signs or explanations about what exactly you're looking at, so it's best to secure a guide.
 The museum charges a small fee to visitors, and it's best to book in advance on the website so they know you're coming.

 Adventure into the desert

 Okay, so the fantastical buildings are getting a bit much?
 There are a few day tours you can take to get out of the city.

-Desert or dune-bashing safaris are popular (they can fetch you in town and take you out to more remote areas of Qatar) and often come coupled with opportunities for sand boarding, camel-riding or a bedouin-style meal near the "inland sea" that separates Qatar from Saudi Arabia.
+Desert or dune-bashing safaris to Khor Al Adaid are popular (they can fetch you in town and take you out to more remote areas of Qatar) and often come coupled with opportunities for sand boarding, camel-riding or a bedouin-style meal near the "inland sea" that separates Qatar from Saudi Arabia.